 What matters here:

 Snowball doesn't need to have the lower-cost advantage to be defensible.
-It needs to create enough momentum to justify the extra cost.
+It needs to make the plan easier to keep by creating earlier visible progress.

 When the difference is too small to overthink